 No sticker to identify legal tinting is required.

-Illinois does allow medical exemptions for special tint.
+Illinois does allow medical exemptions for darker tint.
 For more details about the specific terms of the exemption, consult your state law.

 Remember that state tint laws may be interpreted differently by your local law authorities.
 Get in touch with your county DMV or police department to make sure you are not breaking Illinois window tinting laws, rules and regulations.